AANovokhatskiy/pyscarcopula/docs/guide/factor-models.md

 ## Overview

-Factor correlation is the scalable correlation representation used by the multivariate Gaussian and stochastic Student models:
+Factor correlation is the scalable correlation representation used by the multivariate Gaussian, static Student, and stochastic Student models:

 $$
 R = D + BB^\top,